CraignRush/SDS/README.md

 - that the use of guidance in the report will lead to any particular outcome or result; or
 - in particular, that by using the guidance in the report you will pass the subject "Systemtheorie der Sinnesorgane" at TUM.

+Feedack:
+Figure 2 seems not to be correct.
+In spectrogram of "W" word, the part correspons for d starts very soon and as the spectrugram suggests, ...